Updated March 15, 2017

 Gross monthly benefit $1,200 x 55% = $660 per month

 Net Monthly Benefit $360

 Q) How do I file an LTD claim?

 A) Call Unum, the LTD carrier, at 1.877.226.8620 within 90 days of your disability to initiate your claim.
-The claim form Unum will send you includes sections that you, your physician and agency's GIC Coordinator must complete before mailing or faxing it back to Unum.
+The claim form Unum will send you includes sections that you and your physician complete before mailing or faxing it back to Unum.